reiver/redimension/README.md

 **redimension** is a command line tool that lets the user transform a something of one dimension to another.

+**redimension** is useful when you want to create TSV data.

+**redimension&& is also useful when you want to create text-based matrices and multi-dimensional arrays.**

+## Usage

 For example, consider if we had the input stream:
 ```
 1